Islip, Oxfordshire: Culture

 A mummers play, dating from 1780, has been linked to Islip.
 Mummery continued in Islip until at least 1894 with a play depicting a girl called Molly who fell ill with toothache only to find, on extraction, that a nail was causing her the pain.
 There is another play featuring Fat Jack, a comic servant.
 The Shakespearean scholar and collector of English nursery rhymes and fairy tales James Orchard Halliwell-Phillipps lived in Islip in the 1840s.
 Early in the 1920s Robert Graves and Nancy Nicholson lived here, and Graves describes their life in the village in Goodbye to All That.
 In 2014 the Oxfordshire Blue Plaques Board unveiled a blue plaque to Graves on the house that he and Nicholson shared in Collice Street.
 The rock band the Candyskins had its origins in Islip in the late 1970s and 1980s.

 Amenities

-Islip has two public houses: The Red Lion and The Swan.
+Islip has one public house, The Swan; the other pub, the Red Lion, closed in February 2024.
 It also has a community shop and a village hall.